networkandcode/networkandcode.github.io/_posts/python/2020-07-25-python-user-input.md

 ---
-title: python > user input
+title: "python > user input"
-categories: python
+categories: "python"
 ---

 Sometimes its necessary to take some input from the user and pass it to